lhw-1/tembusu-tstudiosbot/README.md

 - Loan period (Start and End date)
 - Reason for loan request

 Administrators can approve loan requests using the command /approve, or indicate loans as having been returned using the command /return.
+They can also approve a user using their telegram handle and the command /add.

 ## How to start